elvagao66/or4741/midterm_report.md

 * ***Satellite vegetation - Normalized difference vegetation index (NDVI) - NOAA's CDR Normalized Difference Vegetation Index (0.5x0.5 degree scale) measurements***: which includes four features (`ndvi_ne`, `ndvi_nw`, `ndvi_se`, `ndvi_sw`) that individually corresponds to the southeast, southwest, northeast and northwest of city centroid.
 All of the features that are mentioned above, unless stated, are in numerical form.

-The label dataset includes four columns which include
+The label dataset includes four columns which include:
 * `city` - categorical data representing different cities
 * `year` - an integer between 1990 and 2010; it denotes the year that the data is recorded
 * `weekofyear` - an integer ranging from 1 to 53; it denotes the number of week in the year that the data is been recorded